 When looking at total and subtotals, remember that those values are based on the underlying data, and not solely based on the visible values.

-With the Matrix visual, you can do all sorts of interesting drill-down activities that weren't available before.
-This includes the ability to drill-down using rows, columns, and even into individual sections and cells.
-Let's take a look at how each of these work.
+With the Matrix visual, you can do all sorts of interesting drill down activities that weren't available before.
+This includes the ability to drill down using rows, columns, and even into individual sections and cells.
+Let's take a look at how each of these works.

 In the following image, the Rows section contains Category and SubCategory, creating a grouping (or hierarchy) in the rows that we can drill through.

 When the visual has grouping created in the Rows section, the visual itself displays the drill and expand icons in the top-left corner of the visual.